Dr Celin Gelgec - Clinical Psychologist & Director

 B.Sc.
 (Hons.)
 Post-Grad.
 Dip.
 Psych.
 D.Psych.
 (Clinical)

-Jodie currently works with children, adolescents, and adults presenting with a range of psychological issues such as mood disorders including Bipolar, anxiety disorders, behavioural problems, addictive behaviours (e.g., alcohol dependency); personality disorders; and those who need support with adjustment to life events, stress management, emotion regulation, and grief and loss.
+Jodie currently works with adolescents and adults presenting with a range of psychological issues such as anxiety disorders including Social Anxiety, Panic Disorder, Agoraphobia, and Generalised Anxiety Disorder.
+She also works with individuals presenting with mood disorders such as Depression and Bipolar, and those who need support with adjustment to life events, relationship difficulties, stress management, and difficulties with emotion regulation.

 Jodie enjoys working with clients using an evidence based approach to facilitate change.
-Her therapeutic modalities include Cognitive Behaviour Therapy, Schema Therapy, and Interpersonal Therapy.
+Her therapeutic modalities include Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Mindfulness, and Interpersonal Therapy.
 Jodie also has experience in psychological assessments, in particular, educational assessments for children and adolescents experiencing academic difficulties.

 Dr Victoria Miller - Clinical Psychologist